Adhrit-Shetty/CereLabs_Event_Recognition/README.md

 ### Prerequisites:
 1. Download [models](https://nofile.io/f/WQ1zrvx3XbA/models.tar.gz) and extract it to *home_surveillance/* directory
+2. Download and build [OpenCV 3](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html) from source with ffmpeg
-2. Download [openface](https://github.com/cmusatyalab/openface) then add it to your PYTHONPATH environment variable
+3. Download [openface](https://github.com/cmusatyalab/openface) then add it to your PYTHONPATH environment variable
-3. Download and build [LightGBM](https://lightgbm.readthedocs.io/en/latest/) then add it to your PYTHONPATH environment variable
+4. Download and build [LightGBM](https://lightgbm.readthedocs.io/en/latest/) then add it to your PYTHONPATH environment variable
-4. Database schema is available [here](https://github.com/AkshatShetty101/CereLabs_Event_Recognition/blob/master/database.txt).
+5. Database schema is available [here](https://github.com/AkshatShetty101/CereLabs_Event_Recognition/blob/master/database.txt).
 MySQL 5.7+ required

-After completing the pre-requisites to run the server, navigate to *home_surveillance/system* and run `python WebApp.py` then access website at http://localhost:5000
+After completing the pre-requisites to run the server, navigate to *system* and run `python WebApp.py` then access website at http://localhost:5000

+### Usage:
+   * The system is started by running the system/WebApp.py file
+   * Before running the python file make sure the path variables for the database is set along with the username and password